 As of Nov.
 1, all new USOPC employees are required to provide verification of their vaccination status or be granted an exemption prior to their start date.

-Which sports are internally managed by the USOPC and how are these sport activities impacted by the vaccine requirement?
+Which sports are internally managed by the USOPC and how are these national team athletes and sport activities impacted by the vaccine requirement?